kallebelins/semantic-kernel-graph-docs/docs/how-to/error-handling-and-resilience.md

     resourceGovernor,
     performanceMetrics);

-// Configure circuit breaker for a node circuitBreakerManager.ConfigureNode("api-node", circuitBreakerConfig);
+// Apply the circuit breaker policy to a specific node id. circuitBreakerManager.ConfigureNode("api-node", circuitBreakerConfig);

+// Execute a protected operation via the circuit breaker manager.
+Provide
-// Execute through circuit breaker var result = await circuitBreakerManager.ExecuteAsync<string>(
+// an optional fallback to run when the circuit is open or the operation fails. var result = await circuitBreakerManager.ExecuteAsync<string>(
     "api-node",
     executionId,